 KLOBUCHAR: ….
 I will say this.
 I think, like the other members of the Judiciary Committee, I want to meet her and ask questions…

 “Meet her” and “ask questions” before voting on her nomination— on MSNBC?
 Knock Klobuchar off Hardball’s “must-book” list.

-(And: Look for a CJR colleague’s piece later today analyzing early Sotomayor-as-Nominee press coverage.)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(And: Look for a CJR colleague’s piece later today analyzing early Sotomayor-as-Nominee press coverage.)Liz Cox Barrett is a writer at CJR.